Tam Lin: Motifs

 Child took the threat to take out Tam Lin's eyes as a common folklore precaution against mortals who could see fairies, in the tales of fairy ointment.
 Joseph Jacobs interpreted it as rather a reversal of the usual practice; the Queen of Faeries would have kept him from seeing the human woman who rescued him.

 In some variants, "Hind Etin" has verses identical to this for the first meeting between the hero and the heroine.

+Influences

 Field recordings

 The ballad has been recorded several times from Scottish and Northern Irish people who learned it in the oral tradition.
 Eddie Butcher of Magilligan, County Londonderry knew a fragment of the ballad which can be heard via the Irish Traditional Music Archive, and Paddy Tunney of Mollybreen, County Fermanagh sang a version to Hugh Shields in 1968.
 In Scotland, Duncan Williamson of Auchtermuchty, Fifeshire, William Whyte of Aberdeen and Betsy Johnston of Glasgow all had traditional versions recorded, the latter two by Hamish Henderson.

-Popular recordings
+Popular recordings of the ballad

 Following are some of the notable recordings of the ballad, including their artists, titles, albums, and years:

+Benjamin Zephaniah was awarded Best Original Song in the Hancocks 2008, Talkawhile Awards for Folk Music (as voted by members of Talkawhile.co.uk) for Tam Lyn Retold.
+He collected the award at The Cambridge Folk Festival on 2 August 2008.

+Popular instrumental recordings

+Following are some of the notable instrumental recordings, including their artists, titles, albums, and years: